hellafolk/hellafolk.github.io/index.md

 ---

-## Educational and Professional Background
-- **Education**
+## Profession
-  Bachelor’s in Physics @ CU Boulder (*sko buffs*)
+- Bachelor’s in Physics @ CU Boulder (*sko buffs*)
-- **Professional Experience**
-  Associate Scientist at NOAA’s Global Monitoring Laboratory (through CIRES, University of Colorado Boulder)
+- Associate Scientist at NOAA’s Global Monitoring Laboratory (through CIRES, University of Colorado Boulder)
-  Builder of science gadgets that sniff greenhouse gases from ships and airplanes
+- Builder of science gadgets that sniff greenhouse gases from ships and airplanes

 ---

-### Background
+### Path
 Raised on the shores of the Chesapeake Bay and now based in Eldorado Springs, I’m passionate about the intersections of Earth systems, technology, and community.
-Also a lover of flying things... be it airplanes, ideas, or the occasional boomerand.
+Also a lover of flying things... be it airplanes, ideas, or the occasional boomerang.

 I’m especially excited about:
 - Expanding instrumentation and figuring out how to interpret the data